Developers & Technical · Guide · Writing & Content

 What Is Schema Markup?

-Schema markup, rich results, and JSON-LD explained without jargon — with the 5 schema types most sites actually need.
+Decode schema markup, rich results, and JSON-LD without jargon.
+Learn the 5 schema types most sites actually need.
+Free, instant, no sign-up in your browser.

 Schema markup is structured data you add to your HTML that tells search engines what your page is actually about.
 A recipe page, a product page, and a job posting all look like “a page” to a plain web crawler.
 With schema, they become a recipe, a product, and a job — each with their own structured fields and each eligible for rich results in search.